 Some say ginger tea can cure coughs and other respiratory problems.
-Studies show that ginger may reduce blood pressure and may be as effective as some typically used medications.
-Gingerol, a component of ginger — has been shown to suppress tumor growth in the lab.
+Studies show that ginger can reduce blood pressure and may be as effective as some typically used medications.
+Gingerol, a component of ginger, has been shown to suppress tumor growth in the lab.
 Many users claim ginger tea alleviates arthritis pain and muscle aches.

 Ginger tea is also traditionally used for stomach problems, most famously for preventing or stopping nausea.
 It may help with nausea due to chemotherapy or surgery.
 Using ginger to relieve morning sickness during pregnancy is controversial.